Table of Contents

 Average Cost of Excavation in Washington

-First off, how much excavation work costs is usually measured by the cubic yard of soil that needs to be moved.
-Prices can swing from $2.50 to $15.00 per cubic yard.
-That’s a pretty wide range, right?
+First off, the cost of excavation work is usually measured by the cubic yard of soil that needs to be moved.
+Most projects in Snohomish County fall somewhere between $2.50 and $15.00 per cubic yard.
+That sounds like a wide range (and it is) because a lot can happen between a simple dig and a complicated soil removal job.

 Soil Type: